the-standard/smart-vault/docs/TESTNET.md

 ![Vaults data](images/vaults-data.png)

-## Borrowing sEURO
+## Borrowing EUROs

 You can send test ETH/MATIC directly to your vault address to add some collateral.
 You can also send some [test tokens](#test-tokens) to your vault as collateral.

-Once you have some collateral in your vault, you can go to the vault address to borrow some sEURO.
+Once you have some collateral in your vault, you can go to the vault address to borrow some EUROs.
 Use the `mint` in the Smart Vault write interfaces:

 ```
-_to (address) // the address of the user you want to receive the sEURO
+_to (address) // the address of the user you want to receive the EUROs
 _amount (uint259) // the amount you'd like to borrow (excl. minting fee)
-                  // amount should be given in full 18 decimal form e.g. enter 100000000000000000000 to mint 100 sEURO
+                  // amount should be given in full 18 decimal form e.g. enter 100000000000000000000 to mint 100 EUROs
 ```

 Please note you will not be able to borrow up the `maxMintable` amount, as a minting fee will be applied on top of this amount.

-## Repaying sEURO
+## Repaying EUROs

-You can repay borrowed sEURO into your vault using `burn` in the Smart Vault write interface:
+You can repay borrowed EUROs into your vault using `burn` in the Smart Vault write interface:

 ```
 _amount (uint259) // the amount you'd like to repay into your vault (excl. burning fee)
-                  // amount should be given in full 18 decimal form e.g. enter 100000000000000000000 to burn 100 sEURO
+                  // amount should be given in full 18 decimal form e.g. enter 100000000000000000000 to burn 100 EUROs
 ```

-Please note, you will have to make an approval for the amount of sEURO that will be transferred as a fee.
-By default this will be 1% of the amount that you want to repay e.g. if you want to repay 100 sEURO, you will have to approve your vault address for 1 sEURO.
+Please note, you will have to make an approval for the amount of EUROs that will be transferred as a fee.
+By default this will be 1% of the amount that you want to repay e.g. if you want to repay 100 EUROs, you will have to approve your vault address for 1 EUROs.

-You will not be able to repay your full personal balance of sEURO, because a burning fee will be transferred in addition to the amount you repay.
+You will not be able to repay your full personal balance of EUROs, because a burning fee will be transferred in addition to the amount you repay.

-Please also note that you cannot repay borrowed sEURO by simply transferring sEURO to your vault.
+Please also note that you cannot repay borrowed EUROs by simply transferring EUROs to your vault.

 ## Test Tokens